NVIDIA-Omniverse/usd-plugin-samples/README.md

 Plugins may specify a separate `generate_dir` path (relative to `${root}`).
 If specified, this is the directory all generated files will be output to (including schema code and build files).
 If not specified, `repo_usd` will use `plugin_dir` as the directory.

-Specifying the USD library dependencies is required for all USD plugins, and each may depend upon a different set.
-It is also necessary when defining codeful schemas, whether you wish to generate build files for the schema plugin or not (see below).

 `repo_usd` exposes a number of options that allow you to control the target directory structure for your plugin.
 These include:

 - `install_root`: path at which to root the plugin output files (default = `"${root}/_install/${platform}/${plugin_name}`).
 This must be specified relative to `${root}`